Combodo/iTop/readme.txt

 Thank you for downloading the ninth packaged release of iTop.
 This version comes with a few new features and bug fixes.

-Additional documentation can be downloaded from http://www.combodo.com/itopdocumentation
+A wiki is now available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation Additional documentation can be downloaded from there:
  - User guide
  - Administrator guide
  - Customization guide
  - Implementation guide
+Wiki articles complete the documentation for advanced/specific concerns.

 iTop is released under the GPL (v3) license.
 (Check license.txt in this directory).
 The source code of iTop can be found on SourceForge: http://itop.sourceforge.net